IBM-Cloud/docs/troubleshoot/index.md

 You might see one of the following error messages when you use the {{site.data.keyword.Bluemix_notm}} user interface:
 {: tsSymptoms}

-`BXNUI0001E: Could not determine whether a session exists.
-Try to reload the browser.`
+`BXNUI0001E: The page wasn't loaded because Bluemix didn't detect whether a session exists.`

-`BXNUI0016E: Applications and services could not be retrieved.`
+`BXNUI0016E: The apps and services weren't retrieved because a Bluemix page didn't load.`